PopuriAO29/apos-return/README.md

 A Repository for returning Photokatsu game.

 This is sometimes codenamed: RePhotokatsu!, the Reverse-Enginerred Aikatsu!
 Photo on Stage!
+Alternate name title: Aikatsu!
+Photo on Stage!
+The Return

 I cannot provide iOS version at the moment, sorry.
 Only Android asset I've been extracted using APKtool.